Distributed MIMO Networks with Rotary ULAs for Indoor Scenarios under Rician Fading: Introduction

 The requirements of the different mMTC and cMTC use cases are foreseen to become even more stringent in future Sixth Generation (6G) networks.
 Thus, academia and industry have joined efforts in enhancing current technologies and developing new ones \cite{uusitalo2021}.
 One of the novelties that have mostly attracted the attention of academia and industry is Distributed Multiple-Input Multiple Output (D-MIMO), often referred to as Cell-Free massive MIMO \cite{ngo2017,chen2018,interdonato2019}.
 Instead of having a single base station equipped with several antenna elements serving a coverage area, the antenna elements are distributed among multiple Access Points (APs) over the coverage area.
 The APs are connected to a common Central Processing Unit (CPU) through fronthaul links.
 Such an approach provides a more uniform wireless coverage, enhancing network performance.

 The vast majority of works investigating the performance of D-MIMO networks consider fixed antenna arrays, i.e., antenna arrays with no movement capabilities.
-Nevertheless, the idea of antenna arrays that can move has gained attention among the research community since some recent works have shown that antenna movements can substantially improve the quality of wireless links \cite{lozano2021,onel_francisco_2021,onel2021,lin2023,zubow2023,zhu2023,xiao2023}, as discussed in the following subsection.
+Nevertheless, the idea of antenna arrays that can move has gained attention among the research community \cite{lozano2021,onel_francisco_2021,onel2021,lin2023,zubow2023,zhu2023,xiao2023}.
+According to recent works \cite{zhu2023,zhu2024,xiao2023}, moving and/or rotating antennas can take advantage of spatially varying channel conditions within a confined area.
+Indeed, by altering the position and/or orientation of the antenna, better channel conditions can be achieved.
+In MTC scenarios, devices are typically deployed in fixed locations, while the surrounding environment may change over time, leading to slowly varying wireless channels.
+In use cases without mobility, narrowband MTC offers limited time and frequency diversity, which restricts the potential for improving data rates and transmission reliability.
+In such situations, antennas with movement capabilities are a promising solution for achieving higher spatial diversity gains.
+The related works will be discussed in more detail in the following subsection.